 This article explains why companies should decide to digitize procedures for their business, what technologies are needed to enable the process, and how to benefit from the outcomes.

-Transforming work procedures from paper to digital forms brings a set of new opportunities.
+Transforming work procedures in industry 4.0 from paper to digital forms brings a set of new opportunities.
 Depending on your current goals and strategies you can benefit in various ways, increasing operational efficiency, improving safety, compliance, and quality, or shortening the learning curve.

 WHAT TO DIGITIZE?